wpaccessibility/wp-a11y-docs/docs/topics/forms/input-label/accessible-name.md

 ```

 {: .do }
-Always a visible hint about how to fill out the form field.
+Always add a visible hint about how to fill out the form field.
 <label for="search-text" class="screen-reader-text">Search this website</label>
 <input type="text" name="s" id="search-text">
 <button>Search</button>